-Face recognition program
+Face recognition for edge applications

-Step 1: Install the Abraia Python SDK
+1. Install the Abraia Python SDK

 You can install the package on Windows, Mac, and Linux: